antheamariemitchell/the_great_merge/README.md

 5. Check for symmetry based on sample name and remove any mismatches, then output a list of what those are is a separate file

 6. Combine two CSVs based on sample name and output a separate merged file

+7. Also contains a much shorter, and often times more practical python script for a simple merge of csvs by name column.
+This script strips out those samples that do not have matching corresponding samples in other CSVs, without clarifying which ones are being removed.
+This must be manually checked.